Rajouri: Climate

 The climate of Rajouri is somewhat cooler than the other surrounding plains.
 Summers are short and pleasant.
-The summer temperature generally does not exceed 30 degrees.
 Winters are cool and chilly characterized with rainfall due to western disturbances.
 Snowfall is scanty but may occur in cool months like that of December 2012.
-Average rainfall is 769 millimetres (26.3 in) in the wettest months The average temperature of summer is 23 °C and average temperature of winter is 8 °C.
+Average rainfall is 769 millimetres (26.3 in) in the wettest months The average temperature of summer is 28 °C and average temperature of winter is 8 °C.

 Demographics

 At the 2011 census, Rajouri itself had a population of 37,552 while the population within the municipal limits was 41,552.
 Males constituted 57% of the population and females 43%.
 Rajouri had an average literacy rate of 77%, higher than the national average of 75.5%: male literacy was 83% and female literacy was 68%.
 12% of the population was under 6 years of age.
-The people are mostly Paharis and Gujjars.
+The people are mostly Paharis, Dogras and Gujjars.

 Religion

-Islam is the largest religion in Rajouri City followed by over 62.71% of the people.
-Hinduism is the second-largest religion with 34.54% adherents.and Sikhism form 2.41% of the population.
+Hinduism is the largest religion in Rajouri City followed by over 57.06% of the people.
+Islam is the second-largest religion with 37.08% adherents and Sikhism form 5.09% of the population.